AKEckhardt/AKEckhardt.github.io/_pages/about.md

 <p style='text-align: justify;'>
 <br/>Welcome to my homepage!
 I studied chemistry at Justus Liebig University Giessen (Germany) and completed my PhD studies with Prof. Dr. Peter R. Schreiner in 2019.
-At the moment I'm a postdoctoral researcher at MIT with Prof. Kit Cummins and at Harvard Center for Astrophysics with Mike McCarthy.
+At the moment I'm a postdoctoral researcher at MIT with Prof. Kit Cummins and at Harvard Center for Astrophysics with Mike McCarthy.<br/>
 My research focuses on the preparation, characterization and reactivity of small reactive intermediates and molecules related to interstellar media and prebiotic chemistry.
-For the preparation of those molecules we use most of the time photolysis or high-vacuum flash pyrolysis in combination with cryogenic matrix isolation spectroscopy (IR and UV/Vis).
+For the preparation of these molecules we use most of the time photolysis or high-vacuum flash pyrolysis in combination with cryogenic matrix isolation spectroscopy (IR and UV/Vis).
 All prepared molecular structures are validated by comparison of experimental and computed properties.
 Suitable molecular precursors are synthesized in the lab.
 During my postdoctoral stay in Cambridge I will extend my spectroscopic knowledge by learning microwave spectroscopy in combination with electrical discharge experiments.</p>